sodafoundation/architecture-analysis/specs/capri/API_Framework_Refactoring.md

 * Decouple opensds api-server from opensds-controller and run them as separate processes.
 * Choose `grpc` as the communication mechanism betweeen api-server and controller.
+* For protobuf model defined for grpc communicating between api-server and controller, it should keep the same model with what defined in dock module.

 ### Non-Goals